Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 • User data: read + write

-Destination (GitHub or Forgejo)
+Destination token (GitHub or Forgejo)

-Your TO_TOKEN must have:
+Your TARGET_TOKEN must support:

 • Repository: read + write